cloud-gov/cg-site/_pages/pages/documentation/cloud-gov-setup.md

   - /pages/how-federalist-works/cloud-gov-setup/
 ---

-## Configuring Federalist in cloud.gov's GovCloud environment
+## Configuring Pages in cloud.gov's GovCloud environment

-Federalist is built to be deployed to the [GovCloud]({{ site.baseurl }}/docs/apps/govcloud/) region in [cloud.gov]({{ site.baseurl }}/docs/).
-This guide is targeted at anyone who wishes to deploy the entire Federalist system to cloud.gov from the ground up, or anyone who wishes to get a better grasp of how the system is architected by looking at how it is deployed.
+Pages is built to be deployed to the [GovCloud]({{ site.baseurl }}/docs/apps/govcloud/) region in [cloud.gov]({{ site.baseurl }}/docs/).
+This guide is targeted at anyone who wishes to deploy the entire Pages system to cloud.gov from the ground up, or anyone who wishes to get a better grasp of how the system is architected by looking at how it is deployed.

-Before reading this guide, it may be helpful to refer to [How Federalist Works]({{site.baseurl}}/pages/documentation/how-federalist-works/) to understand what components make up the Federalist architecture and how they are interrelated.
+Before reading this guide, it may be helpful to refer to [How Pages Works]({{site.baseurl}}/pages/documentation/how-federalist-works/) to understand what components make up the Pages architecture and how they are interrelated.

-A Federalist deploy comprises of the following steps:
+A Pages deploy comprises of the following steps:

 - Creating a GitHub OAuth Application
 - Creating user-provided-services